-“Let’s wander down here,” said a woman as her group moved towards the front of the auditorium, after they had explored the lobbies.
+- “Let’s wander down here,” said a woman as her group moved towards the front of the auditorium.

 The tours of different parts of the theater brought out more observations, along with questions about the theater.
 Visitors learned that the backstage includes four stories with seven dressing rooms, along with space underneath the stage for the boiler and other items.
 A theater guide demonstrated the prop lifts that control the curtains and the set designs of the annual Christmas show and other live events.

 One theater buff asked about the availability of carbon arc lamps for the theater’s film projectors.
-The theater guide smiled and said that that was a concern, but the lamps are still available.
+The theater guide smiled and said that was a concern, but that they are still available.
 The theater recently acquired an old film projector that is on display in the outer lobby and which is used for parts for the operating projectors.

 Patrons also heard about how the current operations of the theater took shape in the mid-1970s, thanks to interest in the theater organ by the Motor City Theatre Organ Society.

-After the MCTOS got involved with the theater, it experimented with silent films and old Columbia Pictures movies, before striking gold with a series of movie musicals that was launched with a soldout performance of The Sound of Music.
+The MCTOS experimented with silent films and old Columbia Pictures movies, before striking gold with a series of movie musicals that was launched with a sold-out performance of The Sound of Music.
 That evolved into the current mixture of comedies, dramas, and musicals.

 One woman on the tour probably echoed many peoples’ thoughts when she said how impressed she was that almost all of the renovation work was handled by Redford Theatre volunteers.
 According to the tour guides, the main outside help came from a state of Michigan grant that helped pay for new auditorium seats about six years ago, and skilled work with plaster in the outer lobby that was donated.